 The FWS administers 16 national wildlife refuge units in south Florida, as well as the new Everglades Headwaters National Wildlife Refuge and Conservation Area in south-central Florida.
-The Service manages all actions under the ESA, provides comments on comprehensive wetland programs (including permitting), carries out authorities of the Fish and Wildlife Coordination Act, and enforces federal wildlife laws.
-As a member of the Working Group, the FWS will continue to undertake important on-the-ground restoration activities.
+The FWS manages all actions under the ESA, provides comments on comprehensive wetland programs (including permitting), carries out authorities of the Fish and Wildlife Coordination Act, and enforces federal wildlife laws.
+As a member of the South Florida Ecosystem restoration Working Group, the FWS will continue to undertake important on-the-ground restoration activities.